sodabrew/puppet-dashboard/README.markdown

            ./script/server -p 8080

-2. **Passenger**: You can compile this plugin for [Apache](http://httpd.apache.org/) or [Nginx](http://nginx.org/) to easily serve Ruby web apps quickly and with multiple instances -- it's great for production use.
-You can also use it with Ruby Enterprise Edition to reduce memory usage.
+2. **Passenger**: This plugin for [Apache](http://httpd.apache.org/) or [Nginx](http://nginx.org/) makes it easy to multile Ruby web apps quickly and efficiently using multiple instances -- it's great for production use.
+If used along with Ruby Enterprise Edition, it can dramatically reduce the memry required to run Ruby web applications.
 For further information, please see [Passenger/](http://www.modrails.com/) and [Ruby Enterprise Edition](http://www.rubyenterpriseedition.com/) and the example apache configuration in `ext/passenger/dashboard-vhost.conf`.

-3. **Thin**: You can install this server, have it start multiple instances of your application as a cluster, and then put it behind a proxy like [Apache](http://httpd.apache.org/) or [Nginx](http://nginx.org/) -- it's fast and reliable.
+3. **Thin**: This fast and reliable server can run multiple instances of the Puppet Dashboard application behind a proxy like [Apache](http://httpd.apache.org/) or [Nginx](http://nginx.org/) to appear as a single website -- it's great for production use.
 For further information, please see [Thin](http://code.macournoyer.com/thin/).

 Reporting
 ---------